Subscribe for Updates

 See details about rates below.

 Yachana Lodge is a window to the reality of life and culture in Ecuador's Amazon region on the Napo River.
-The lodge is on more than 1,000 acres of land in the small community of Mondaña, located on the banks of the Napo River between Puerto Misahuallí and El Coca.
+The lodge sits on more than 1,000 acres (405 hectares) of land in the small community of Mondaña, located on the banks of the Napo River between Puerto Misahuallí and El Coca.

-Yachana Lodge is dedicated to the preservation of environment and culture and offers comfortable lodging while serving as an incentive to raise awareness about the importance of real ecotourism/geoturism.
+Yachana Lodge is dedicated to the preservation of the environment and local culture, and offers comfortable lodging while also raising awareness about the importance of authentic ecotourism/geotourism.

 The lodge is not suitable for people in wheelchairs because of the need to hike and the presence of stairs.